circonus-labs/circonus-cloud-agent/internal/services/awsservice/README.md

     * Add the [Circonus api key](#circonus)
     * Add the [AWS credentials](#aws-settings)
     * Update settings for the desired AWS services to be monitored
-1. Setup as a system service or run in foreground
+1. Setup as a system service or run in foreground ensuring that `--enable-aws` is specified

 ## Options